 Researcher Paul T. Williams, PhD, has published several reports based on a survey of over 100,000 runners in the National Runners' Health Study.
 These data revealed that, separately, walking and running each reduced the incidence of diabetes, hypertension, and cholesterol problems, and, as a result, these people required medication for these health problems much less often:

-• For walking, those who walked faster and longer had a lower incidence of these health problems compared to those who walked slower or walked shorter distances (Williams PT.
+• Walking: Those who walked faster and longer had a lower incidence of these health problems compared to those who walked slower or walked shorter distances (Williams PT.
 2008a).

-• For running, a similar trend was discovered: both longer total distance run per week and a higher degree of aerobic fitness correlated with a lower incidence of these 3 health problems (Williams PT.
+• Running: A similar trend was discovered: both longer total distance run per week and a higher degree of aerobic fitness correlated with a lower incidence of these 3 health problems (Williams PT.
 2008b).

-Whether it results from walking, jogging, swimming, riding a bike, playing basketball or tennis, maintaining your aerobic fitness level is key:
+Whether you choose walking, jogging, swimming, riding a bike, playing basketball or tennis, maintaining your aerobic fitness level is key:

-• In one study, over 10,000 patients were evaluated at the Cooper Clinic in Dallas.
-Their fitness level was noted and they were followed for roughly 5 years.
+• A much larger analysis from the ongoing Aerobics Center Longitudinal Study (ACLS) at the Cooper Clinic in Dallas evaluated roughly 9000 men and nearly 1500 women.
+Their fitness level was noted and they were followed for 5 years.
 It was found that people who maintained a high degree of aerobic fitness were the least likely to develop metabolic syndrome.
-This trend was especially evident in men though it was apparent in women as well (LaMonte MJ, et al. 2005).
+This trend was especially evident in men though it was apparent in women as well.
+The protective effect of aerobic fitness remained significant even after adjusting for potentially contributing factors (LaMonte MJ, et al. 2005).

-Between 1980 and 2003, 3,233 men, aged 20 to 80 years, who were initially free of metabolic syndrome had 2 or more clinical examinations, including baseline muscular strength and cardiorespiratory fitness assessment.
-Muscular strength was quantified by combining body weight-adjusted 1-repetition maximal measures for leg and bench presses; and cardiorespiratory fitness was evaluated by maximal treadmill test.
+Between 1980 and 2003, 3233 men, aged 20 to 80 years, who were initially free of metabolic syndrome had 2 or more clinical examinations, including baseline muscular strength and cardiorespiratory fitness assessment.
 Mean duration of follow-up was 6.7 years.

-Statistical analysis revealed that the risk of developing metabolic syndrome was incrementally lessened by each successive category of muscular strength...ie., as strength improved, the likelihood of developing metabolic syndrome went down.
+Statistical analysis revealed that the risk of developing metabolic syndrome was incrementally reduced by each successive category of muscular strength...ie., as strength improved, the likelihood of developing metabolic syndrome went down.